19 March 2019

 The scope of the ‘without prejudice’ privilege is an issue that can cause consternation amongst the most experienced lawyers.
 The privilege has developed to enable litigants to explore settlement of their dispute without affecting their legal rights; it does not, however, extend to all statements or communications made in furtherance of a compromise in the litigation.

-Please click on the DOWNLOAD button above to read Bronwyn’s article in full.
+Please click on the DOWNLOAD PDF button to the right to read Bronwyn’s article in full.

 This article was originally published in the Autumn 2019 edition of The Australian Corporate Lawyer.